-12 best eyeshadow primers that'll make sure your eye makeup goes the distance
+The 12 best eyeshadow primers that'll ensure your eye makeup goes the distance

-The best eyeshadow primers will save you wasting time on eye looks that will melt off in no time
+Our expert guide to the best eyeshadow primers will save you wasting effort on eye looks that melt off in no time

-Eye makeup struggling to go the distance?
-Applying one of the best eyeshadow primers will help you to avoid smudged shadow and panda eyes.
+Struggling to get your eye makeup to go the distance?
+Applying one of the best eyeshadow primers will improve its longevity, helping you to avoid unwanted smudged shadow and panda eyes.

-A one-stop solution for all eye and eyeshadow looks, from sultry smoky eyes to everyday neutrals, eyeshadow primers, “act as a reliable base for eyeshadows, eye pencils and liquid products, ensuring they stay in place,” according to Cynthia Di Meo, Global Stylist at Rare Beauty.
-Hammer advises that they “work best with powder eyeshadows.”
-However, they’ll still help prevent your best cream eyeshadows from migrating from your lids and intensify the finish of your best eyeshadow sticks.
+Ideal for all eyeshadow looks, from sultry smokey eyes to everyday neutrals, they “act as a reliable base for eyeshadows, eye pencils and liquid products, ensuring they stay in place,” says Cynthia Di Meo, Global Stylist at Rare Beauty.
+Hammer adds they “work best with powder eyeshadows” – but they can still help prevent your best cream eyeshadows from migrating and intensify the best eyeshadow sticks.
 All in all, a very handy thing to have in your makeup bag.

-The good thing (or bad, depending on which way you look at it) about eyeshadow primers is that they’re all quite similar, making it difficult to decipher which are worth investing in.
-To help guide you in the right direction, our beauty editor tested the best-sellers on the market, beneath both cream and powder shadows, to make sure that it’s worth both your time and money.
+The good thing (or bad, depending on how you look at it) about eyeshadow primers is that they’re quite similar, making it difficult to decipher to invest in.
+To that end, our beauty editor tested the best-sellers on the market – beneath both cream and powder shadows – to ensure everything in this guide is worth your time and money.

 Ruby Hammer